LolaPwa/cbfmain-project/README.md

 7. Enter start as  *npm start*
 8. Then add environmental variables for *Mongodb, Vite and Firebase.*

 # Live demo
 - Can be accessed at https://lola-estates.onrender.com

 ## User journey
-The user journey details and frontend design details can be accessed from the design folder.
+- The user journey details and frontend design details can be accessed from the design folder.
+## Feedback
+- Feedback responses are in the feedback folder.

 ## Github location
 1. Created using repository https://github.com/LolaPwa/mern-estatecbfxxx
 2. Project was then moved to https://github.com/LolaPwa/cbfmain-project

 ## Resources referenced
 1. https://www.tutorialspoint.com/full-stack-mern-real-estate-app-a-modern-mern-marketplace/index.asp